willisk-main/shopifychallenge/README.md

-# shopifychallenge
+# Shopify 2022 Intern Challenge

-This application is a simple inventory tracker that allows for CRUD operations using a REST API.
+This application is a simple inventory tracker that allows for CRUD operations through a REST API.
 It is built with Spring Boot connected to a MySQL database.

 GET - /inventory/all
 POST –  /inventory/add